Monkey meat: Brazil

+The Marubo native tribe of Amazonia are known for eating animals such as tapir, deer and monkey in soups.

 Asia/Pacific

 Cambodia

 In October 2016, a raid was conducted on a market in Stung Treng, and resulted in the confiscation of two kilograms of dried monkey meat.

 China

-Monkey meat has traditionally been viewed as a "prized (delicacy)" in Chinese cuisine, and is also believed to have medicinal qualities.
-In early 1934, the consumption of monkey meat alongside that of monkey brains was banned in Guangdong; an edict declared that "monkey(s) possess many of the traits of man, and also considerable amount of intelligence, and should therefore be given protection."
+Monkey meat has traditionally been viewed as a "prized" delicacy in Chinese cuisine, and is also believed to have medicinal qualities.
+In early 1934, the consumption of monkey meat alongside that of monkey brains was banned in Guangdong; an edict declared that "monkeys possess many of the traits of man, and also a considerable amount of intelligence, and should therefore be given protection."
 The order was purportedly given by Chen Jitang.

 India

 In April 2014, photographs of "hundreds" of monkey carcasses meant for consumption in Chhattisgarh went viral; despite the outcry by animal activists, however, government officials did little to address the issue, and even expressed scepticism at the photographs, as monkeys are sacred in most parts of India west of the Siliguri corridor.